We thank God and celebrate the growth of our readership in the last 12 months.

 Räsanen is married to a Lutheran pastor, and admits that the thought of resigning her membership of the Finnish Lutheran Church went through her mind at some point in the last weeks.
 But “as I prayed”, she explains, “I was convinced that now is the time to try to wake up the sleeping ones, not to jump out of a sinking boat”.

-“I see it as a wonderful privilege that so many are praying for me and my family”, the leader of the Finnish Christian Democrats party says.
+“I see it as a wonderful privilege that so many are praying for me and my family”, she says.
 “It is amazing that so many on the other side of the world are praying for Finland, my home country”.

 Read the full interview with Päivi Räsänen below.